Using Blended Learning to Address the Five Moments of Need

 This must be done at various levels – starting from peer-to-peer information sharing, to meetings, email newsletters as well as display on the company portal home page; to a comprehensive mix of instructor led, online and mobile learning courses depending on the scale and potential impact of the change.

-ALSO READ : What Can Blended Learning Mean For Defense And Industry?
+ALSO READ : Tin Can API: A Must for Blended Learning

 Mobile Learning case study